Frequently asked questions

 How will noise from the Rail Baltica route be mitigated?

-Rail Baltica's infrastructure is newer and of a higher quality than the existing railways in Estonia, which means that there will be significantly less noise and vibration.
+Rail Baltica's infrastructure is newer and of a higher quality than the existing railways in Estonia, which means that there will be significantly less noise.
 Measures to mitigate noise are already planned in the early stages of the infrastructure construction.
-More detailed technical solutions will be identified during the design phase, including the use of tall vegetation to mitigate noise.
-Noise barriers will be installed, among other things, during the construction phase of the railway to reduce the noise generated by the construction work.
-To mitigate noise from rail traffic, 21.5 km of noise barriers will be installed on the Estonian section of Rail Baltica.
-In addition, further mitigation measures will be implemented to reduce the impact of the railway on both the animal and human environment.
+Noise barriers will be installed, among other things, already during the construction phase of the railway, in order to reduce the noise generated by construction works.
+In addition, further mitigation measures, such as the planting of tall vegetation, will be implemented to reduce the impact of the railway on both animal and human habitats.
+Noise from the planned activities will be assessed on the basis of the noise standards in force in Estonia (Regulation No 42 of the Minister of Social Affairs of 4 March 2002 on "Noise Standards in Residential and Recreational Areas, Dwellings and Buildings in Communal Use and Methods of Measuring Noise Levels"), which are based on the protection of human health and the minimisation of disturbance.
+In rural areas, stricter standards are used than in urban areas where noise disturbance already exists.

 How will the vibrations caused by Rail Baltica be mitigated?